-The engaging, hands-on workshops are the foundation of what continues to make the Women in Trades Career Fair such an exceptional experience for attendees and workshop leaders alike.
-By presenting an interactive workshop led by tradeswomen, workshop presenters have an extraordinary opportunity to connect with and inform hundreds of potential tradeswomen about their industry, showcase projects, and recruit new employees.
+The engaging, hands-on workshops are the foundation of OTI’s Women in Trades Career Fair.
+The workshops offer an exceptional experience for attendees and workshop presenters alike.
+Workshops led by tradeswomen have an extraordinary impact on participants.
+Workshops are also a unique way to connect with the public about your industry, showcase projects, as well as recruit new employees.

 Past workshops have included topics such as: Concrete Stepping Stones, Wind Power, Wire a Light and Switch, Building Bird Feeders, Highway Transportation, Climb a Utility Pole, Operate a Jackhammer, Make Sheetmetal Flower Pots, and much more.

 OTI staff are available to work with your organization to help plan a successful workshop, coordinate the details and logistics, and answer any questions you have about how to make the most of your workshop.
-Please contact Katie Hughes, Women in Trades Career Fair Coordinator, if you have any questions about presenting a workshop at the Women in Trades Career Fair.
+Please contact Amanda Thomas if you have any questions about presenting a workshop at the Women in Trades Career Fair.

 3934 NE Martin Luther King Jr. Blvd. #101 | Portland, Oregon 97212 | phone: 503.335.8200 | fax: 503.249.0445